ScripteJunkie/CornixSC/README.md

     <img src="https://i.ibb.co/6Z859hM/Screen-Shot0119.jpg" width="640">
   </a>

-  <h3 align="center" color="red"> Unfortunately do to a lack of time and resources the project is on hold until I get my hands on a Star Citizen capable computer again.</h3>
+  <h3 align="center" color="red"> Unfortunately do to a lack of time and issues with the new anti-cheat, I have been unable to continue with the prject.</h3>
   <h3 align="center">CornixSC</h3>

   <p align="center">